DENLID/JLdata/README.md

 ## Firsts steps
 ### Edit data
 The JLD class enables us to interact with the file.
-In argument `file` you can set your file
+In argument `file` you can set your json file.
 ```
 from JLdata import JLD
 import JLdata as JL